felixjchen/web-watcher/README.md

 - application to notify users by email whenever a webpage changes, screenshots entire webpage and creates bounding boxes to show the user what has changed

-- microservice architecture, 4 Python services, 2 Javascript services and one Python Cronjob script; all containerized and ready to be deployed to a K8 Cluster
+- microservice architecture, 4 Python services, 2 Javascript services and one Golang Cronjob script; all containerized and ready to be deployed to a K8 Cluster

-- interactable by Material Design frontend or REST API
+- interact by Material Design frontend or REST API (configure service)

 - currently frontend at http://184.172.252.145:30001/ and REST API at http://184.172.252.145:30000/